bylexus/ralber/SPECS.md

 Story 4
 =======

-It should be completely command-line driven, with different commands in the form:
+It should work completely command-line driven, with different commands in the form:
 "ralbum <command> <params ...>".
 The following main commands are understood:

 * help: prints out all commands with a brief help